Simplix-Softworks/SimplixStorage/README.md

 # lightningstorage
-lightningstorage - A Library to store data a better way.
+lightningstorage - A Library to store data in a better way.